RadiologyInfo - The radiology information resource for patients

 Patients who cannot stand may be positioned lying down on a table for chest x-rays.

-The patient must hold very still and may be asked to keep from breathing for a few seconds while the x-ray picture is taken to reduce the possibility of a blurred image.
+You must hold very still and may need to hold your breath for a few seconds while the technologist takes the x-ray.
+This helps reduce the possibility of a blurred image.
 The technologist will walk behind a wall or into the next room to activate the x-ray machine.

-The chest x-ray examination is usually completed within 15 minutes.
+The entire chest x-ray examination, from positioning to obtaining and verifying the images, is usually completed within 15 minutes.

 A chest x-ray examination itself is a painless procedure.